microsoft/DirectX-Specs/d3d/WorkGraphs.md

 Inapplicable `MemoryTypeFlags` flags in the DXIL op must be ignored by the implementation, and any scopes must be narrowed according to actual memory scopes present.
 While the compiler will do its best to validate scopes, some cases may not be caught through call graph validation and may result in an inapplicable combination after masking for available memory types.
 An explicitly allowed example is when node input/output flags that don't apply given the actual node inputs and/or outputs used in the node shader entry point.

+> **Note, this barrier translation was planned, but not implemented:**
+>
-Previous HLSL barrier intrinsics map to the new `@dx.op.barrierByMemoryType` DXIL operation when used on shader model 6.8 or above.
+> Previous HLSL barrier intrinsics map to the new `@dx.op.barrierByMemoryType` DXIL operation when used on shader model 6.8 or above.
+>

-The new HLSL barrier intrinsic map to the old `@dx.op.barrier` DXIL operation on prior shader models for compatible `MemoryTypeFlags` and `SemanticFlags` inputs.
+> The new HLSL barrier intrinsic map to the old `@dx.op.barrier` DXIL operation on prior shader models for compatible `MemoryTypeFlags` and `SemanticFlags` inputs.
 Compatible inputs are ones that, after masking `MemoryTypeFlags` for shader stage when `ALL_MEMORY`, are equivalent to valid combinations of mode flags in the original `@dx.op.barrier` DXIL operation.
 This excludes cases that could be expressed by the mode flags in the old operation, but either were not considered valid before, or were not accessible through the original HLSL intrinsics.

 Here is a mapping between old and equivalent new flag parameters (after masking `MemoryTypeFlags` for shader stage).  `@dx.op.barrier` mode flags are defined by `DXIL::BarrierMode`.